numcommand/num/README.md

       The sum of cubes, a.k.a. sum of the cubed deviation.

   * variance, var:
-      The variance, which defaults to sample, not population.
+      The variance.
+Use sample, not population.

   * population-variance, p-variance, p-var:
        The population variance.